dfandrich/spec-tree/README.md

 ## Usage

+### checkout-all-specs

 Populate a new, empty TOP directory like this:

     mkdir TOP
     cd TOP
     checkout-all-specs

+This generates a "spec only" style spec tree.
 To make some of the other scripts easier to use, set the `SPEC_TREE` environment variable to this path.
-If you don't do this, you'll need to change to this directory for most of the scripts to work.
+If you don't do this, you'll need to change to this TOP directory first for the remaining scripts to work.

+This script only supports a "spec only" style tree.

+### update-all-specs

 To update the spec files later, run this:

-    cd TOP
     update-all-specs

 This will delete obsolete directories, checkout new ones and update existing ones.
 To skip the delete and checkout new steps, use the `--update-only` option.
+If it seems like there are a lot of directories to delete, the program will abort, just in case this is due to a bug.
+To have it delete them anyway, re-run it with the --max-delete option, giving a number that is at least as large as the number to delete.

+This script works only in a spec tree created by `checkout-all-specs` (the "spec only" style).

+### commit-from-anon-repo

-The spec files are checked out anonymously, for speed, which means that you can't check in a change to a spec file directly.
+The spec files are checked out by `checkout-all-specs` anonymously, for speed, which means that you can't check in a change to a spec file directly.
 Instead, use the `commit-from-anon-repo` script like this:

-    commit-from-anon-repo -m 'The commit message' TOP/apackage/apackage.spec TOP/greatcode/greatcode.spec
+    commit-from-anon-repo -m 'The commit message' /path/to/TOP/apackage/apackage.spec /path/to/TOP/greatcode/greatcode.spec

-This script operates by temporarily changing the repo URL from an anonymous one to a SSH one, checking in the file, then changing the URL back.
+This script operates by temporarily changing the repo URL for the given file from an anonymous svn one to a SSH one, checking in the file, then changing the URL back.
 If something goes wrong during the check-in, this might leave the repo with the SSH URL which you should manually fix for speed and consistency.
 The arguments are designed to come straight from a `grep -l …` command, and everything in the containing repo will be submitted, not just the given file alone.
+If the repo already had an SSH URL, it will be switched to an anonymous svn one after submission.

+This script does not support a "massive checkout" style tree.

+### list-unclean-repo

 The `list-unclean-repo` script goes through all checked-out directories and lists those that have local changes that haven't yet been checked-in:

-    cd TOP
     list-unclean-repo

+This script does not support a "massive checkout" style tree.

+### findspec

-The `findspec` script search through all the .spec files in the tree using a perl-style regex.
-Command-line arguments are passed through to grep so `-l` can be used to list matching files, for example.
+The `findspec` script searches through all the .spec files in the tree using a perl-style regex.
+Command-line arguments are passed through to grep so, for example, `-l` can be used to list matching files or `-i` can be used to perform a case-insensitive search:

+    findspec -il 'BuildRequires:.*cmake'

+### match-spec-maintainer

-`match-spec-maintainer` lists all packages whose spec files match a perl-style regular expression and lists them along with their maintainer's user ID:
+`match-spec-maintainer` lists all packages whose spec files match a perl-style regular expression (like `findspec`) and but lists the package names along with their maintainer's user ID in a tab-separated format:

-    cd TOP
     match-spec-maintainer 'python2|py2'

+### spec-rpm-mismatch

 `spec-rpm-mismatch` generates a report of packages that have no matching source RPM available at the specific version.
 By default, it matches against Cauldron